 Ok honey.
 Me and your brother will come sit on the couch and eat with you ok?

 Ok momma.
 Hey Marky!
 Look at the kids riding bikes.
 It looks so fun doesn't it?

 Mark sat his plate down and joined his brother at the window.
 For the next hour the boys watched the neighborhood kids jump over ramps and ride skateboards and roll around on scooters.
 At any point Mark could have went out and joined the children but he decided to stay on the chair with his little brother.
 The boys sat side by side Mark with his arm around Justin's shoulder the entire time.
 Neither boy even noticed that their dinner was getting cold and Joanna was too moved by the scene to interrupt it.
 After watching for a while Justin had to take his medicine that made him really tired.
 He as usual asked his momma if he could sleep on the chair by the window and she would have told him no but his brother volunteered to sleep on the couch and look after him.
 After Justin fell asleep with his hands still on the glass Mark sat him back in the chair and covered him up.
 He placed a gentle kiss on his brother's cheek and then lay down on the couch next to Justin's chair.
 Mark fell asleep with tears rolling down his cheeks.........................................................

 Joanna stepped to the window and got on her knees in front of it.
 She leaned forward and kissed her son's perfectly formed handprint on the window.
 Then she prayed for the strength to clean them off.
 After praying she sat in Justin's chair that he had spent so many hours watching the outside world and just stared at her son's handprints.
 She did not sleep at all that night.

 YOU ARE READING

 A heartwrenching story about a mother who has lost her son.
-If she could only bring herself to clean his handprints off of the window where he used to look at the outside world.
+If she could only bring herself to clean his tiny handprints off of the window where he used to look at the outside world.
 Maybe then she could begin to heal.
-Just the thought of losing that me...
+Just the thought of losing th...